QuickBlox/ios-quickblox-sdk/README.md

 The QuickBlox iOS SDK also includes sample projects and documentation to help you get started quickly.
 QuickBlox offers both a free and a paid plan with different pricing models, so you can choose the one that fits your needs.

 To start using the QuickBlox iOS SDK, you can download it from the [QuickBlox](https://quickblox.com) website and add it to your Xcode project.
-You can also use [CocoaPods](https://cocoapods.org) or [Swift Package Manager](https://www.swift.org/package-manager/) to install the SDK.
+You can use [Swift Package Manager](https://www.swift.org/package-manager/) to install the SDK.

 # Install